-11. Special Notice to Persons in the European Economic Area, United Kingdom and Switzerland
+11. Special notice for persons from the European Economic Area, United Kingdom and Switzerland

 This section only applies to persons who access or use our Services while located in the EEA, the United Kingdom and/or Switzerland (collectively, the "Designated Countries").
 We may ask you to identify which country you are in when you use some of the Services or we may rely on your IP address to identify which country you are in.

-When we rely on your IP address, we cannot apply the terms of this section to anyone who masks or otherwise conceals their location information so that they do not appear to be located in the Designated Countries.
+Where we rely on your IP address, we cannot apply the terms of this section to anyone who masks or hides their location information so that they do not appear to be located in the Designated Countries.
 If any of the terms of this section conflict with other terms contained in this Policy, the terms of this section will apply to users in the Designated Countries.

 a) International transfers of personal information

 We may store, process and transmit personal information in locations around the world, including locations outside the country or jurisdiction where you are located.
 These countries or jurisdictions may have less protective data protection laws than the laws of the jurisdiction in which you reside.
 If you do not want your information transferred, processed or maintained outside of the country or jurisdiction where you are located, you should not use our Services.